GlacioHack/xdem/doc/source/uncertainty.md

 ## Quick use

-The estimation of the spatial structure of random errors of elevation data is conveniently wrapped in a single method {func}`~xdem.DEM.estimate_uncertainty`, which estimates, models and returns **a map of variable error** matching the DEM, and **a function describing the spatial correlation of these errors**.
+The spatial structure of random elevation errors is represented by an {class}`~xdem.ErrorStructure`.
+It contains named independent {class}`~xdem.ErrorComponent` objects, each combining an error magnitude with a normalized spatial correlation.
+Keeping those parts separate makes the contribution of short range, long range and independent errors explicit while supporting random fields and analytical covariance from the same object.

 ```{code-cell} ipython3
 :tags: [hide-cell]